trufflesuite/trufflesuite.com/public/tutorials/robust-smart-contracts-with-openzeppelin.md

      <strong>Note</strong>: To review the list of accounts, type `web3.eth.accounts` in Truffle Develop.
    </p>

 1. Click "Transfer" to initiate the token transfer.
 Metamask will intercept the transfer request and display a confirmation.
-Note that no ether is changing hands, except in the form of gas.
+Note that no ether is changing hands, except for the gas used to pay for the transaction.

    ![Metamask transaction confirmation](/tutorials/images/open-zeppelin/oz-metamask-transfer.png)